Ayfri/Kore/README.md

 ## How to run the project

 1. First, run gradle `generation:run` task to generate the auto-generated files.
-2. Finally, run gradle `datapackDSL:run` or `oop:run` to run the examples.
+2. Finally, run gradle `datapackDSL:run` to run the tests.

 > Note: OOP module is not finished yet and experimental, it might change a lot in the future.